 Despite living in busy and overcrowded cities, many people still feel lonely, disconnected from others, and lacking opportunities to talk and socialise - including older people.
 Many features of our cities and communities can help reduce this - from having accessible public and green spaces that encourage social interaction, to affordable and appropriate transport systems that facilitate visiting friends and family.

-Here are some simple and low-cost innovations that could help combat social isolation in your community support or food assistance at home.
+Here are some simple and low-cost innovations that could help combat social isolation in your community

 During the pandemic, the local government in Guadalajara, Mexico, created a database of older people living by themselves.